 STEAM is not just a buzzword, and it means more than Science, Technology, Engineering, Arts and Mathematics.
 It's a concept that epitomizes who we are: inquiry-based learners and intellectual pursuers of practical solutions in today's complex world.
 It's a way of learning that emphasizes what we value in education: creativity, collaboration, communication and critical thinking.
 Mostly, STEAM is an opportunity to adapt in our Jesuit tradition to meet the needs of our students and the world.
 It's what SLUH has been doing for two centuries, and it's what Jesuits have been doing for much longer.

 Notable Jesuit scientists, spanning the 16th through the 20th century (pictured from left): Christopher Clavius, Ferdinand Verbiest, Matteo Ricci, Roger Boscovich, Juan Molina, and Pierre Teilhard de Chardin.

 Convergence of Creativity and Innovation

-SLUH offers STEAM opportunities for a variety of student interests through activities both inside and outside the classroom.
-Students have freedom to pursue their passions, while imagining, designing, creating, and promoting their work.
+SLUH offers STEAM opportunities for diverse student interests through activities both inside and outside the classroom.
+Students have freedom to pursue their passions, while imagining, designing, creating and promoting their work.
 Realizing that creativity and innovation involve the convergence of many different fields, our curriculum rests comfortably within the context of a well-rounded education that is the foundation for truly compelling work in STEM areas.